padajar/padajar.github.io/_pages/more.md

 Deep Discussions
 : I love talking to people to learn more about who they are and how they see the world.
 One semester, I ran a small discussion series to bring strangers together to talk about big questions like “How do you define yourself?” and “What brings meaning to your life?”

+Memory
+: For a class I taught at Splash, I learned how to memorize a deck of cards in a month.
+Current record is \~8 minutes.
+I also try to remember all the random facts that people tell me, from birthdays to class schedules to more.

 Rubik’s Cube Solving
 : I got into cubing in high school, though don’t do it much these days.
 My fastest 3×3 solve is 11.08s, and fastest 3×3 blindfolded is 3:31.